TomWilford/php-utf8-to-rtf/README.md

 $converter = new CharacterConverter();
 ```

-To find and replace UTF8 characters in a long string use:
+To find and replace UTF8 characters with RTF safe versions in a long string use:

 ```php
 $convertedString = $converter->findAndReplace($string);
 ```

-Or, for shorter strings, simply convert the whole string:
+Or, for shorter strings and characters, simply convert the whole string:

 ```php
 $convertedString = $converter->convertStringToRtf($string);